ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 - Fsample: 200 ksps
 - Fclock: 18*Fsample

+## Notes for the Nexys 2 board
+- It looks like the PMOD connectors have the ground and Vdd constantly enabled.
+Check to see what each pin is configured as.
 ## Sampling
 -Each sample produces a 10 bit serial code (2^10 = 1024).
 This gives us a precision of Vref/1024 meaining that for every one bit, we get the calculated quantity of voltage.
 E.G. for 5Vref, 1 bit represents 0.00488V.
 A smaller Vref gives higher precision, but a lower Vmax for a